 The Office of the Communications Authority (OFCA) reminds members of the public to stay alert to fraudulent calls and scam emails on different matters purporting to be made or sent by the Communications Authority (CA) or OFCA.

-OFCA clarifies that the CA and OFCA have never made and will not make such phone calls.
-Members of the public should disregard these calls, and under no circumstances should they disclose their personal information to the callers.
-They may report cases of suspected phone scam to the Police.
+OFCA solemnly clarified that the CA and OFCA have never made and will not make such phone calls.
+Members of the public should hang up immediately if they have received these calls, and under no circumstances should they disclose their personal information or transfer money to the callers.

 Other Fraudulent Phone Calls and Scam Emails Purporting to be Made or Sent by the CA or OFCA